DataFire/Integrations/integrations/generated/amazonaws_shield/README.md

   * Protections [Protections](#protections)

 ### LockedSubscriptionException
-* LockedSubscriptionException `object`: Exception that indicates that the subscription has been modified by another client.
-You can retry the request.
+* LockedSubscriptionException `object`: Exception that indicates that the subscription you are trying to delete has not yet completed the 1-year commitment.
+You cannot delete this subscription.
   * message [errorMessage](#errormessage)

+### Long
+* Long `integer`

 ### MaxResults
 * MaxResults `integer`